microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Execution-Analyzer.md

 The analyzer application has many different modes added by the BuildXL team as part of the core product as well as other consumers of BuildXL.
 See the help text for a full listing of the various analyzer modes: `bxlanalyzer.exe /help`.
 Specify the mode using the `/m:` option.

 ## Critical Path Analysis
 This analysis shows you the top 20 critical paths in the invoked build.
-It only considers the time something actually took to execute.
+It considers the runtime duration of the pip including cache lookup, materialization, execution, and storing outputs to cache.
 So if some pips were from cache, their full non-cached execution time won't be reflected in the critical path.

 `bxlAnalyzer.exe /m:criticalpath /xl:F:\src\buildxl\Out\Logs\20170227-121907\BuildXL.xlg /outputfile:criticalpath.txt`